Miami Open (tennis): History

 The initial idea of holding an international tennis tournament in Miami was born in the 1960s, when famous tennis players such as Pancho Gonzalez, Jack Kramer, Pancho Segura, Frank Sedgman, and Butch Buchholz toured across the country in a station wagon, playing tennis in fairgrounds with portable canvas court.
 The tournament officially was founded by former player Butch Buchholz who was executive director of the Association of Tennis Professionals (ATP) in the 1980s.
 His original aim was to make the event the first major tournament of the year (the Australian Open was held in December at that time), and he dubbed it the "Winter Wimbledon".
 Buchholz approached the ATP and the WTA, offering to provide the prize-money and to give them a percentage of the ticket sales and worldwide television rights in return for the right to run the tournament for 15 years.
 The two associations agreed.

+In 1982 the earlier WCT Gold Coast Cup tournament was played at Delray Beach that was usually held end of January early February.
+That event ran on the WCT Circuit until 1983 then was stopped.
+It was played at the Laver International Tennis Resort.
+This event was succeeded by the International Player's Championships hosted at the same venue and location in 1985.

 The first tournament was held in February 1985 at Laver's International Tennis Resort in Delray Beach, Florida.
 Buchholz brought in Alan Mills, the tournament referee at Wimbledon, as the head referee, and Ted Tinling, a well-known tennis fashion designer since the 1920s, as the director of protocol.
 At the time, the prize money of US$1.8 million was surpassed only by Wimbledon and the US Open.
 The event's prize money has since grown to over $13 million.

+The event was first sponsored by the Thomas J. Lipton Company under its brand name the Lipton International Players Championships.

 In 1986, the tournament was played at Boca West.
 After its successful year there, Merrett Stierheim, Dade County manager and Women's Tennis Association (WTA) president, helped Buchholz move the tournament to its long-term home in Key Biscayne from 1987.
-In keeping with ambitions of its founder, the tournament has been maintained as one of the premier events in pro tennis after the Grand Slams and the ATP World Tour Finals sometimes referred to as the "Fifth Major" up until the mid-2000s.
+In keeping with ambitions of its founder, the tournament has been maintained as one of the premier events in pro tennis after the Grand Slam tournaments and the ATP World Tour Finals sometimes referred to as the "Fifth major" up until the mid-2000s.
 In 1999, Buchholz sold the tournament to IMG.
 In 2004, the Indian Wells Masters also expanded to a multi-week 96 player field, and since then, the two events have been colloquially termed the "Sunshine Double".